 Simple And Understated Design

-Looking at the design, it is just so simple and clean.
-It reminds me of the Grand Seiko Hi-Beat and the Rolex Datejust due to the simple dial design.
-Sometimes, simpler can be better and it is just true with these watches.
-The Seiko SARB033 is not an exception in this regard.
+Sometimes, simpler can be better and it is just true with watches.
+This Seiko SARB033 is not an exception in this regard.

 Comparison between the Grand Seiko Hi-Beat (top) and the Rolex Datejust (bottom).
 Two top-of-the-line watches with simple dial design.
 No wonder the Seiko SARB033 has the nickname of “Baby Grand Seiko” as it has almost the same look, but of course with lower craftsmanship and movement quality.